hppr-dev/vuex-bind-plugin/README.md

 #### once

-Use when both API data and input data are set values.
+Use when both data and input data are set values.

 This binding only pulls the data once.
 It is used by the other two actions, either periodically with watch or directly with trigger.
 This action checks that parameters are set and then makes the request.
 If any of the needed parameters are absent, no request takes place.

-#### on_change
+#### change

-Use when API data only changes based on parameters.
+Use when data only changes based on parameters.

 Much like watch bindings, the parameters to the endpoint are tracked, but the API is not polled.
 Instead, output data is only updated when input parameters are changed.